-- " Up to 2 days a week are eligible for points, where the lunch menu is based around beans, pulses, eggs, and other non-meat proteins such as nuts and soy-based mycoprotein. - " Dishes based on cheese or fish may not be served on a meat-free menu. - " Cheese can only be used as a garnish (for example on top of a lentil bake), but another protein must be the main component of the meal. - " Points will be awarded for the number of meat-free menus per week.
-For example, in a three week menu cycle, three meat-free days, i.e. one meat-free day per week, would achieve 15 points in total.
+- " Up to 3 lunch or dinner menus per week are eligible for points, where the menus are based around beans, pulses, eggs, and other non-meat proteins such as nuts or mycoprotein. - " If you serve lunch and dinner, only one of these menus has to be meat-free once per week to achieve five points. - If both lunch and dinner menus are meat-free on the same day, this would achieve 10 points. - If you serve meat-free lunch and dinner on one day, and a meat-free lunch on another day, this would achieve 15 points. - " Dishes based on cheese or fish may not be served on a meat-free menu. - Cheese can only be used as a garnish (for example on top of a lentil bake), but another protein must be the main component of the meal.